digital-wellbeing/pws-data/README.md

 # Data description

-The dataset includes a Codebook (`data/codebook.xlsx`), the cleaned data in 16 tables separated by game play event type (`data/data.duckdb` / `data/<event-name>.csv.gz`), and a participant demographics table (`data/demographics.csv`, or the `demographics` table in the DuckDB database).
-The complete dataset is contained in a [DuckDB](https://duckdb.org/docs/api/r) database file (`data/data.duckdb`) with 16 tables named after the events.
-Those events are described in the Codebook.
-We also share the 16 tables as gzip compressed comma-separated value files in `data/<event-name>.csv.gz`.
+The dataset includes a codebook and the cleaned data as a DuckDB database dump (.csv files with code to read them back into a database).

 ## Codebook